Pre-parenthood, I always heard stories of babies that could swim before they crawled or run before they walked.

 As your kids gain confidence in this stance, gradually increase the downhill angle of their toeside slipping to a point where they’re not relying on their hands in the snow as much, and are lifting their heels naturally.
 (And always remind them to stay low!)

 Toeside is generally more difficult for anyone to learn, so remember to keep things fun!
-Take little breaks for snacks, and point out things like the graphics on your snowboards, birds flying overhead, other kids snowboarding, anything that keeps your kiddo curious and excited.
+Take little breaks for snacks, and point out things like animal tracks in the snow, other kids snowboarding, fun costumes on the hill, anything that keeps your kiddo curious and excited.

 You’ll probably stay at Step 4 for a while, as toeside takes a lot of practice to do correctly and many kids revert to doing falling leaf.
 Don’t feel discouraged!